DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

   its `xml:lang` attribute respectively.
 * If SF_* fields are present, a `DC_FORMAT` for audio/ or video/ Internet Media Types is expected

+#### UUID of Base Revision
+UUID values of the base bags pointed to by the deposits are stored in the `BASE_REVISON` column.
+In the `instructions.csv` file, the list of uuid values in the `BASE_REVISON` column must have the same value if they belong to the same deposit, or only one uuid should be provided for a deposit.

 3. File Processing Instructions
 -------------------------------